 January 2022 update: There are now over 700 in the MDL.
 The parties are now preparing for a series of bellwether trials that are likely to begin in late 2022.
 Subsequent trials have dates of March 13, June 12, and September 18, all set to take place in 2023. lawsuits

 December 2021 update: Currently, there are 384 pending lawsuits in the . also issued a case management order.
 This order establishes a method for selecting the first pool of bellwether trial cases.
 The plaintiffs may choose eight, while the defendants may nominate four cases for early trials.

-Parties in the are also on the process of conducting fact discovery.
-This involves parties requesting for certain information and documents through fact sheets as well as requesting for production of documents such as medical records.
+Parties in are also in the process of conducting fact discovery.
+This involves parties requesting certain information and documents through fact sheets as well as requesting for the production of documents such as medical records.